masiDaniel/alx-backend-javascript/0x00-ES6_basic/README.md

-This project will handle the basics of ES6
+this is the new project